rust-embedded/book/src/intro/tooling.md

 ## `qemu-system-arm`

 QEMU is an emulator.
 In this case we use the variant that can fully emulate ARM systems.
-We use QEMU to run embedded programs on the hosts.
+We use QEMU to run embedded programs on the host.
 Thanks to this you can follow some parts of this book even if you don't have any hardware with you!

 ## OpenOCD